 Finding a great manual grinder can be a hassle.
 There are quite a few models on the market, each with different features and designs.
 Do you care about consistency?
 Noise?
 Portability?

 We believe in wide-ranging analysis, and so that’s what you’re going to get with these reviews.
 We’ve looked carefully at each grinder’s price, design, consistency, durability, and ease of use so you can be sure you’re choosing the best possible model.
 Are you ready to upgrade your coffee brewing experience?

 A Quick Glance at our Favorites (updated in 2023)

 1. Hario Skerton Pro Manual Coffee Grinder – Best Overall

 Since it was introduced, Hario’s V60 drip system has been a favorite in the specialty coffee world.
 Turns out, they produce an impressive hand grinder as well.

-The Hario Ceramic Coffee Mill Skerton Pro grinder is the definition of well-built and consistent.
+Our top pick for the best hand coffee grinder is the Hario Ceramic Coffee Mill Skerton Pro grinder, which is the definition of well-built and consistent.
 Where some hand grinders can feel loose or wobbly, this model uses a stabilization spring to keep your grinding tight.
 It’s really quick, which is unusual in the world of hand grinders, and produces a very consistent grind.
 The burrs are easy to adjust, so you are totally in control.